The Pawłowicz Powyrwicie

 Page 57

 About 7 km from Wieksznie (Viekšniai) to the west, on the road to Tryszek (Tryškiai) village, on the bank of the Wyrwity (Virvytė) river lies the splendid Powyrwycie estate (Pavirvytės), which, during my times, belonged to Edward Pawłowicz.
 His father, Józef, was Ivinskis’ friend, but, just like the Kurszanski Godlewski, he enjoyed annoying him slightly.
 One can find this in the writings of priest Tumas about Laurynas Ivinskis.
 Among Józef’s books I found Ivinskis’ calendars and the popular Simonas Daukanta’s uncut booklets.
-His son Dominik committed suicide at the age of 35 in Powyrwicie (Pavirvytės) and he is buried there. (( Dominik was not the son, but grandfather Józef’s younger brother.
-E.P))
+His son Dominik committed suicide at the age of 35 in Powyrwicie (Pavirvytės) and he is buried there.
+1

-His other son, Edward (1837-1894), after going to high school in Szawlach (Šiauliai ) in 1855, finished his studies in Natural Sciences at the Dorpat university ((Our father, Edward Pawłowicz, finished his studies in the physics-mathematics department of the Dorpat University in 1861 with a Candidate degree E.P)) and was a teacher and later the headmaster of the Royal School in Kalisz. ((The school was founded in 1873 as a 4-class private establishment, then, as from 1875 already as a 6-class Royal School it was maintained with the students’ fees, and the lacking part, the quite important sum of over 2500 rubles yearly, was covered by the founder Edward Pawłowicz.
+His other son, Edward (1837-1894), after going to high school in Szawlach (Šiauliai ) in 1855, finished his studies in Natural Sciences at the Dorpat university 2 and was a teacher and later the headmaster of the Royal School in Kalisz. ((The school was founded in 1873 as a 4-class private establishment, then, as from 1875 already as a 6-class Royal School it was maintained with the students’ fees, and the lacking part, the quite important sum of over 2500 rubles yearly, was covered by the founder Edward Pawłowicz.
 As from 1880, the municipality of Kalisz paid a meager subvention, I think, of some hundred rubles (600 rubles), so the school was maintained from Edward Pawłowicz’s funds and was known as “the Pawłowicz School”.
-After Pawłowicz left, the citizens from Kalisz committed to paying 3000 (three thousand) rubles yearly until the school transitioned to a governmental one.
-The school never had any aid from the Welfare Council.
-E.P.))
+3

 In Poland he got married to Maria Szaniawska (1840-1905).
-In the 1870’s, when the Russian authorities began Russifying Polish schools, he left his school and as a gift from the school, he received the wonderful Polish school library, which he brought to Powyrwicie (Pavirvytės), where he lived to the end of his life. (( Edward Pawłowicz established himself in Powyrwycie (Pavirvytės) in 1883 and took care of the estate for 11 years.
-E.P.))
-He was a handsome, tall man, an enlightened person.
+In the 1870’s, when the Russian authorities began Russifying Polish schools, he left his school and as a gift from the school, he received the wonderful Polish school library, which he brought to Powyrwicie (Pavirvytės), where he lived to the end of his life.
+4 He was a handsome, tall man, an enlightened person.
 He spoke Polish very well and on occasions he would get angry at those who made mistakes in the Polish language.
 He was a good manager.
-Thanks to his suggestion and efforts, around the 1880’s, the Polish Flying Library ((Similar endeavour as in Warsaw: http://en.wikipedia.org/wiki/Flying_University B.D)) was founded, in which participated not only the Pawłowicz family but also my parents…The librarian, from what I can remember, was at the beginning Ant.
+Thanks to his suggestion and efforts, around the 1880’s, the Polish Flying Library 5 was founded, in which participated not only the Pawłowicz family but also my parents…The librarian, from what I can remember, was at the beginning Ant.
 Mozo, and later Jan, Edward Pawłowicz’s son…

 The Pawłowicz family was large, 4 sons: Jan, Kazimierz, Józef and Edward, and 5 daughters: Marja, Jadwiga, Aniela, Zofia and Wanda.
 The three elder sons studied at the Royal School in Kalisz and Józef at the Šiauliai high school.
 Later they specialized in the higher scientific institutions – Jan at the Riga Polytechnic School, Kazimierz did architecture in Warsaw, Józef studied Pomology and Gardening in Prusków, Germany.
 The youngest, Edward, tried to prepare himself in Šiauliai and for some time my brother Viktoras helped him, but he he was not cut out for studies.
 The daughters were taught at home.
-The eldest, Jan, did not finish his Polytechnic studies, he participated in the Polish Fraternity Welecja ((On this web page, Jan is member number 563.
-B.D.)) and urban life swallowed him.
+The eldest, Jan, did not finish his Polytechnic studies, he participated in the Polish Fraternity Welecja 6 and urban life swallowed him.
 At a time, he suffered a nervous breakdown and was interned with the consent of the family.

 After parting with his paternal legacy, Józef Pawłowicz settled in Viekšniai with his wife and two daughters, and later, supported by a friend of his father’s, the City Council president of Vilnius, lawyer Michał Węsławski, he became the city gardener in Vilnius and managed the gardening school in the urban property in Leoniškės , then he spent some time in the Caucasus, and is presently in Poland.
-One of his daughters married president’s Mościcki’s son (( (?) question mark V.S.)) but died young. ((None of my brother’s Józef’s daughters married a Mościcki; the eldest Maria married Waclaw Berka, a major of the Polish Army; the youngest Halina was a maiden and died young.
-E.P.
-Mykolas Biržiška’s comment on this: son Jerzy, the youngest of the siblings, was born in the Caucasus and sat his matura exam very young.))
+One of his daughters married president’s Mościcki’s son (?)
+10 but died young.
+11

 The second daughter, Jadwiga, was very much liked by the locals and neighbours for her lively disposition, sincerity and warm hospitality.
-She got married to Kazimierz Dowgierd and with him she traveled to Podolia. ((error: to the Ukraine, Charkowskiej gub.
-V.S)) She died young, ((on 24th May 1912 V.S)) right before the war, leaving a daughter Vanda, presently Sruoga.
+She got married to Kazimierz Dowgierd and with him she traveled to Podolia.
+12 She died young, 13 right before the war, leaving a daughter Vanda, presently Sruoga.
 The wedding of a Pawłowicz to a Dowgierd (Daugirdas) especially pleased my father, a close friend of both families, especially of the young couple.
 Thus a misunderstanding was smoothed out, which had lasted a dozen years and interfered in the good relations of both families, when Kazimierz’s father, Rajnold, was snubbed.
 He was given the traditional black glaze – then he formed his family, but for a long time, until his death, as a Samogitian and as a nobleman, he did not forgive the Pawłowicz for this affront.
 This same offense was not forgotten by his wife Józefa (1839-1904), the sister of Matusewicz-Pietkiewicz from Siauliai, the aunt of Tadeusz Pietkiewicz, a professor at the Vytautas Magnus University (VMU) in Kaunas.

 The third Pawłowicz, Aniela, got married to the Vernordin widower in the Caucasus, and now that she has become a widow, she lives in Poland.
 The fourth, Zofia got herself into a secret monastery in Poland, from where her brothers had to rescue her from unconsciousness and exploitation.
-The youngest, Wanda, worked in Zawadski’s bookstore in Vilnius ((error: in Kaunas V.S)) and got married to Micuta, an employee in the same bookshop and now she also lives in Poland.
+The youngest, Wanda, worked in Zawadski’s bookstore in Vilnius14 and got married to Micuta, an employee in the same bookshop and now she also lives in Poland.

 The whole Pawłowicz family was highly educated in Polish/Krolewiec and were distinguished by their courtesy and sociability and did not look askance at the budding Lithuanian national identity.
 Jan was on good terms with me and my brothers even though he knew we considered ourselves Lithuanians.
 Even when in 1919 he arrived in Vilnius coming from Poland, already as the Chief of the Polish police, he did not avoid us.
 He visited my brother Vaclovas in prison and he clearly showed us his sympathy.
 He even escorted my wife to Vaclovas’ cell, and acted as an intermediary helping to free him from prison.
 Around 1910, Józef told me in Vilnius that at the end of 1900, he considered himself a Lithuanian.
 Only later he started repeating Polish intrigues about “Lithuanians maniacs” and in the end he started avoiding our Lithuanian family.
 The youngest Edward willingly mingled with the Lithuanians in Šiauliai.
 Jadwiga married a nobleman, a firm Samogitian, who never shied away from the Lithuanian language and work – their daughter was a Lithuanian patriot.